FileCloud on AWS - User Deployment Guide

 |

-If you are going to use S3 for Managed File storage, please see the security section given below to understand possible file encryption options available.
+If you are going to use S3 for Managed File storage, see the security section given below to understand possible file encryption options available.

 Planning Guidance